p4535992/foundryvtt-better-rolltables/README.md

 This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

 ## Credit

+The module was updated for the 10 by [elizeuangelo](https://github.com/elizeuangelo) on commission and then perfected by [sasquach45932](https://github.com/sasquach45932) with some updates and bug fixing .
+Finally [p4535992](https://github.com/p4535992) applied some code best practices (module id as prefix of i18n and css rules, etc.) and taking over maintenance of the module.

+A special ty to the original authors [Ultrakorne#6240](https://discordapp.com/users/Ultrakorne#6240), [JackPrince#0494](https://discordapp.com/users/JackPrince#0494) and [DanielBöttner](https://github.com/DanielBoettner).

 - [code-boxxKoboldworks](https://gitlab.com/koboldworks) and the module [Enhanced RollTable Sheet](https://gitlab.com/koboldworks/agnostic/rolltable-sheet)
 - [code-boxx](https://github.com/code-boxx) and the module [sortable](https://gist.github.com/code-boxx/45ebe489b99583dc170564113b1ad24e)